Samsung’s currently rolling Android 8.0 Oreo out to Galaxy devices, but it looks like the company could push out Android 8.1 Oreo down the road.

 For more on Android 8.1 and its changes, take a look at our Android walkthrough.

-First Galaxy Android 8.1 Update Rumored
+Samsung Galaxy Android 8.1 Update Rumored

 According to Galaxy Club, Samsung is testing the Android 8.1 Oreo update on the Galaxy Note 9.
 The update’s recently showed up in a benchmark.
-The Galaxy Note 9 shown in the benchmark is an American model known as the SM-N960U.
+The Galaxy Note 9 in the benchmark is an American model known as the SM-N960U.

 Samsung’s already confirmed plans to launch the Galaxy Note 9 later this year and it looks like it could arrive with a newer version of Android Oreo rather than Google’s new Android P operating system.